 Unlike Beyonce, lab-created diamonds are not completely flawless.
-Just like diamonds that are mined, the growing process of a lab-grown diamond creates inevitable inclusions and flaws in the stone.
-To better understand why this happens, we’ll review the growing process of a diamond and discuss how diamonds are graded using the 4 c’s — color, cut, clarity and carat.
+Just like diamonds that are mined, the growing process of a lab-created diamond creates inevitable inclusions and flaws in the stone.
+To better understand why this happens, we’ll review the growing process of a diamond and discuss how diamonds are graded using the 4 c’s — color, cut, clarity, and carat.

 The Growing Process

 Before we discuss how lab-created diamonds are grown, it’s important to understand how mined diamonds are formed in the earth.
 As you might imagine, the two processes are extremely similar, but the man-made environment allows the diamonds to produce at a much faster rate.

 Geologists have concluded that diamonds formed deep within the Earth between 1 to 3 billion years ago.
 They believe the process starts with carbon dioxide that is buried roughly 100 miles beneath the Earth’s surface.
 The carbon dioxide is exposed to heat in excess of 2,200 degrees Fahrenheit and put under extreme pressure of roughly 727,000 pounds per square inch.

 To put it in layman’s terms…carbon dioxide is exposed to great amounts of heat and pressure and the result is a diamond.

 High Pressure-High Temperature (HPHT) and Chemical Vapor Deposition (CVD) are the two processes that man-made diamond labs use to grow diamonds.

 An HPHT diamond begins as a small diamond seed that is placed into carbon.
 The seed is exposed to extremely high temperatures and pressure.
 The pure carbon melts and starts to form a diamond around the starter seed.
 It is then carefully cooled to form a pure carbon diamond.